-This growing season, if you notice that your overall harvest is less than the year before, your plants don’t look as healthy or you experience an increase in pests and disease, that could signal that it’s time to implement crop rotation into your garden.
+This growing season, if you notice that your overall harvest is less than the year before, your plants don’t look as healthy or you experience an increase in pests and disease, that could signal that it’s time to implement crop rotation into your organic garden.
 A time-tested agricultural practice, crop rotation, according to University of Wisconsin Extension, “involves changing the planting location of vegetables within the garden each season.”

 There are quite a few benefits to rotating the crops in your garden.
 Crop rotation is used to maintain the health and fertility of your soil, reduce damage from pests and limit the development of plant diseases.
 Because each generation of similar plantings suffers from a common set of pests and diseases, soil-borne diseases can build up after years of growing in the same place.
 Crop rotation won’t prevent all diseases from happening, but it will make a great difference.